Carolines tropical moist forests: Geography

 The ecoregion spans the central and eastern Caroline Islands, and include most of the Federated States of Micronesia it includes the states of Chuuk, Pohnpei, and Kosrae and the eastern islands of Yap State, known as the Remetau.

 The ecoregion includes both high volcanic islands and low atolls, islands of coralline sand ringing a central lagoon.

 The Chuuk islands are surrounded by almost circular barrier reef more than 60 km across at its widest point, which encloses a lagoon and 69 low islets composed of coral sand.
 Within the lagoon are 10 principal and many smaller volcanic islands in two clusters, the Faichuk group to the west and the Nomoneas group to the east.
 The largest island, Tol, reaches 443 meters elevation.

 Pohnpei is an extinct volcano 650 km east of Chuuk.
 The island has an area of 335 km2.
 It is composed of weathered basalt, and geologically younger than Chuuk.
 The center of the island is a tableland with 11 separate peaks, the tallest of which reaches 734 meters elevation.

 Kosrae lies 550 km to southeast of Pohnpei towards the eastern end of the Carolines.
 It is a deeply dissected volcanic island with several steep high peaks, the highest of which reaches 629 meters elevation.

 The ecoregion includes many atolls and atoll groups, including the Hall Islands north of Chuuk, the Remetau group west of Chuuk, and the Nomoi Islands southeast of Chuuk, and the Senyavin Islands around Pohnpei.

 Palikir, the capital of the Federated States of Micronesia, is on Pohnpei.
 The largest city is Weno in Chuuk.

 Climate

 The climate of the ecoregion is humid and tropical, with little variation in temperature from season to season.
 Rainfall is highest at the eastern end of the ecoregion, decreasing and becoming more seasonal towards the west.
 Pohnpei averages more than 4,500 mm of annual rainfall.
-Parts Kosrae receive more than 6,400 mm per year.
+Parts of Kosrae receive more than 6,400 mm per year.